Charlie684/Charles-Portfolio/RESUME.md

   - U, R, and K
   - D, E, and I

-- Average WPM
+- Average WPM of 37
-  - 37 words per minute